nicholas-fong/SRTM-GeoTIFF/README.md

 The more challenging task is perhaps to find which tile/filename to use for a particular lat/lon point, especially each data source uses their own file naming convention.
 For personal use, I prefer EarthExplorer's `GeoTIFF` because the file naming convention is very similar to .hgt and is easily parsed (see tilename.py).
 This naming convention however is restriced to 1&deg; x 1&deg; tiles.
 Data sorce such as CGIAR-CSI publishes 5&deg; x 5&deg; tiles does not fit this naming convention without modifications.

-Use EarthExplorer [primer](/EarthExplorer-howto.md) to interactively select and download GeoTIFF or DTED files.
+If you are new to EarthExplorer, use this [primer](/EarthExplorer-howto.md) to interactively select and download GeoTIFF files.

 ### Example:
 ```